andreizet66/sentient/README.md

 ### With one exception 👇

-Since most of the users will set HDD Sentinel export intervals to 1h and since all of us want to know what used and available space is on our drives *now*, not one hour ago, **Sentient** leverages `shutil` to provide real time updates (no page refresh needed) on storsge space availability.
+Since most of the users will set HDD Sentinel export intervals to 1h and since all of us want to know what used and available space is on our drives *now*, not one hour ago, **Sentient** leverages `shutil` to provide real time updates (no page refresh needed) on storage space availability.

 ```
 def _bytes_from_drive(drive_letter: str) -> Tuple[Optional[int], Optional[int]]: